stephencoTT/cocotb-ral/README.md

 ####### WIP #########

 # cocotb-ral
-Repo for the cocotb-ral library and follows the KISS model (Keep It Stupidly Simple)
+Repo for the cocotb-ral library and follows the KISS model (Keep It Simple, Stupid)

 # Objective
 Many design verification engineers have come from and/or experienced SV-UVM during their career and thus are familiar with UVM RAL.  cocotb does not implement a RAL (as of this writing), thus setting up registers for hardware access is cumbersome.
 Depending on who you talk to and which company you work with, cocotb RAL implementations can vary widely.